Unlike many disposable products on the market today all of our products are designed for industrial duty use and are

 Using fewer cells will make the charger run hotter, and shorten it's life.
 Using more cells will cause weak output and extend the charge cycle or the charger will fail to fully charge the cells.

 These cells, and most commercially assembled packs are charged to 3.65 volts.
-In this case the voltages are about the same as charging an AGM lead acid battery, so using that profile, you will be able to charge your lithium pack.
+In this case the voltages are about the same as charging an AGM lead acid battery, so using that profile, you will be able to charge your lithium pack, but check the instructions that came with your charger, there may be a lithium setting shown.

 If you require a charger to operate from a different number of cells, or with a different nominal voltage a different charger may be needed.
 Please contact us with your specific need.